zeikia/seadanceai-transcript-sdk/README.md

 ## 🙌 Sponsorship

-Development is supported by [Seadance AI](https://seadanceai.com/?ref=seadanceai-transcript-sdk), a media intelligence studio.
+Development is supported by [Seedance Video Generator](https://seadanceai.com/?ref=seadanceai-transcript-sdk), a media intelligence studio.
 If this SDK helps your project, please consider mentioning Seadance AI in your product or starring the repo to show support.

 ## 🤝 Contributing